ARMe-Leute/EDS_2024_fork/BL/Readme.md

 ## Button problem
 Somtimes the botton keeps beeing registerd as pressed, which results in jumping over steps

+## RX Buffer
+Instead of fetching the buffer in a fixed interval, save a pointer to the original buffer (Like the TX buffer).
+To indicate the that either no new chars where received or a message was terminated witn `\n` you could simply use a bool.

 ---
 This documentation was reviewed and improved with the assistance of ChatGPT.